 Now I’m going to add the background.

-I select it with the rectangular marque tool which is just above the Polygonal which we originally used, and I copied and pasted it into my image.
+I select it with the rectangular marquee tool which is just above the Polygonal which we originally used, and I copied and pasted it into my image.

-I then resized it with Free Transform just like we did previous.
+I then resized it with Free Transform just like we did previously.

 I also re-positioned by clicking and dragging my layer below all the other layers but above the original white background layer.

-Because my road is a little blurred I figured the background would look good blurred to for my final image to show a little perspective.
+Because my road is a little blurred I figured the background would look well blurred to for my final image to show a little perspective.